DarlanNoetzold/ScriptManager/README.md

 # ScriptManager
-## Desenvolvimento:
+## Development:
-* Foi usado Java 17 como linguagem base;
+* Java 17 was used as the base language;
-* Foi desenvolvido com Spring Boot;
+* It was developed with Spring Boot;
-* O Banco utilizado foi o PostgreSQL;
+* The database used was PostgreSQL;
-* Aplicação Spring Shell;
+* Spring Shell application;
-* Já o consumo da API do Hackereart para compilação dos sripts foi feito com Feign Client.
+* The consumption of the Hackereart API to compile the sripts was done with Feign Client.

-## Projeto:
+## Project:
-* Aplicação CLI, feita com Spring Shell para gerenciamento de sripts;
+* CLI application, made with Spring Shell for managing scripts;
-* É possível adicionar, atualizar, visualizar e remover scripts em diferentes linguagens;
+* It is possible to add, update, view and remove scripts in different languages;
-* Além disso, é possível compilar o script pra validá-lo.
+* Furthermore, it is possible to compile the script to validate it.

 ---

-## Como utilizar:
+## How to use:

 ![image](https://github.com/DarlanNoetzold/ScriptManager/assets/41628589/8b297bb7-e7a2-4589-8eb2-eb4f7ab5d714)